mrcavalcanti/mosaicoo/docs/sources/auth/ldap.md

 # Path to the LDAP specific configuration file (default: `/etc/grafana/ldap.toml`)
 config_file = /etc/grafana/ldap.toml

-# Allow sign up should almost always be true (default) to allow new Grafana users to be created (if LDAP authentication is ok).
+# Allow sign up should almost always be true (default) to allow new Mosaicoo users to be created (if LDAP authentication is ok).
 If set to
-# false only pre-existing Grafana users will be able to login (if LDAP authentication is ok).
+# false only pre-existing Mosaicoo users will be able to login (if LDAP authentication is ok).
 allow_sign_up = true
 ```

-## Grafana LDAP Configuration
+## Mosaicoo LDAP Configuration

-Depending on which LDAP server you're using and how that's configured your Grafana LDAP configuration may vary.
+Depending on which LDAP server you're using and how that's configured your Mosaicoo LDAP configuration may vary.
 See [configuration examples](#configuration-examples) for more information.

 **LDAP specific configuration file (ldap.toml) example:**